top of page

 What are Artificial Tears?

-Artificial tears are a type of eye drops that mimic the natural tears produced by the lacrimal glands in the eyes.
-They contain a combination of water, salt, and other ingredients such as electrolytes, lubricants, and preservatives to hydrate and soothe the eyes.
+Artificial tears are a type of eye drops that mimic natural tears.
+They contain water, salt, and other ingredients - electrolytes, lubricants, and preservatives to hydrate and soothe the eyes.

-The eye drops come in different formulations, including solutions, gels, and ointments, each with varying thickness, viscosity, and duration of action.
+The moisturizing eye drops come in different formulations - solutions, gels, and ointments.
+Each with varying thickness, viscosity, and duration of action.

 How do Artificial Tears Work?

-Artificial tears work by supplementing insufficient natural tears, improving the quality and quantity of the tear film, and relieving the symptoms of dry eyes.
-They also provide relief if you experience discomfort while wearing or after taking out your contact lenses.
+Artificial tears make up for insufficient natural tears, improving the quality and quantity of the tear film.
+Thus easing even intensive eye dryness and gritty sensations.
+They offer immediate relief when wearing or after taking out contact lenses as well.

 • Create a protective layer on the surface of the eyes